VincentTam/vincenttam.github.io/source/_posts/2016-12-12-a-quick-markdown-syntax-error-detection-for-writing-mathjax-equations-in-octopress-posts-4.markdown

 Solution
 ---

-Firstly, save the code for loading [MathJax] in the previous post in this series in a separate file `~/script.html`.
+Firstly, save the code for loading [MathJax] in [the previous post][siri] in this series in a separate file `~/script.html`.
 Then use the following commands *within* Vim in order to avoid leaving the current buffer and to improve efficiency.

     9,$w! ~/temp.mkd
     !kramdown ~/temp.mkd > ~/temp.html